 12. Winner Announcement Emails

-Everytime you run a contest a giveaway you need to publically announce the winner of your campaign.
+Every time you run a contest a giveaway you need to publicly announce the winner of your campaign.
 This will give people closure, boost transparency, and provide you with a solid reason to reach out to your audience and try to drive some engagement.

 You can use you winner announcement emails to thank users for participating, hint at future contests to keep them interested, encourage them to shop the products they missed out on winning, and even offer them an exclusive discount to help drive sales.